SoftUni-Internal/interactive-content/EN/04-Remote-Databases/02-Firebase.md

 The next task is to execute the "PUT" command.

-In our case, we have to change the author’s name to "New author was assigned".
+In our case, we have to change the author's name to "New author was assigned".

 The JSON body should be in the following format: